bodrick/awesome/README.md

 *   [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
 Easy integration in existing products with customisation!
 Any LLM: GPT4, Groq, Llama.
 Any Vectorstore: PGVector, Faiss.
 Any Files.
 Anyway you want.
 *   [Ape/samsungctl](https://github.com/Ape/samsungctl) - Remote control Samsung televisions via a TCP/IP connection
 *   [xchwarze/samsung-tv-ws-api](https://github.com/xchwarze/samsung-tv-ws-api) - Samsung Smart TV WS API wrapper
+*   [ChristianLempa/boilerplates](https://github.com/ChristianLempa/boilerplates) - This is my personal template collection.
+Here you'll find templates, and configurations for various tools, and technologies.
 *   [FlareSolverr/FlareSolverr](https://github.com/FlareSolverr/FlareSolverr) - Proxy server to bypass Cloudflare protection
 *   [zylon-ai/private-gpt](https://github.com/zylon-ai/private-gpt) - Interact with your documents using the power of GPT, 100% privately, no data leaks
 *   [openai/tiktoken](https://github.com/openai/tiktoken) - tiktoken is a fast BPE tokeniser for use with OpenAI's models.